reciperium/recipe-lang/spec.md

 Boil {tomatoes}(3), {onion}(1) and {garlic}(3) for t{1 hour} in {water}(500 ml) with
 {olive oil}(2 tbsp).
 Add {oregano}, {basil}, {salt} and {pepper} at will.
-Blend everything together using a m{hand blender}.
+Blend everything together using a &{hand blender}.
 Let it sit in the fridge for t{1 hour}

 ---